-- 1.5.1 The applicant shall have 1 (one) year to comply with the conditions of approval and have the plan certified.
-If the conditions are not met within 1 (one) year, the conditional approval shall lapse unless the Board has granted a mutually agreeable extension.
-The Board for conditional approval shall grant only two 3-month extensions.
-Extensions shall be granted only if there have been no amendments to the Zoning Ordinance, these regulations, or any other ordinance or regulations which would render the Site Plan non-conforming, and if all required permits are still valid. - 1.5.2 In the event that an approved site plan is appealed to court, the deadline to meet precedent conditions is automatically extended to one year after final disposition by the court(s).
+1.5.1 The applicant shall have 1 (one) year to comply with the conditions of approval and have the plan certified.
+If the conditions are not met within 1 (one) year, the conditional approval shall lapse, unless the Board has granted a mutually agreeable extension.
+The Board for conditional approval shall grant only two 6-month extensions.
+Extensions shall be granted only if there have been no amendments to the Zoning Ordinance, these regulations, or any other ordinance or regulations which would render the Site Plan non-conforming, and if all required permits are still valid.